HTTP Sink Connector for Confluent Platform¶

 Publish messages to the topic that have keys and values.

-) between the topic name and your flag.
-For more information, see this post.confluent local services kafka produce http-messages --property parse.key=true --property key.separator=, > 1,message-value > 2,another-message
+confluent local services kafka produce http-messages --property parse.key=true --property key.separator=, > 1,message-value > 2,another-message

-Run and validate the connector as described in the Quick Start.
+Run and validate the connector as described in the Quick start.

 Consume the records from